 “Unfortunately, this virus laid bare the severe shortcomings of the current administration.
 Public fears are being compounded by a pervasive lack of trust in this president. … [The Trump administration] has left us woefully unprepared for the exact crisis we now face.”

-While the coronavirus death toll has not been statistically relevant in and of itself, the rate of death among known cases currently sits at about three percent.
+The coronavirus death toll sits at about three percent.
 However, as coronavirus news spreads and prevention techniques are rolled out worldwide, that number is expected to drop substantially.

 Coronavirus deaths – while unsettling – occur mainly in immunocompromised individuals and the elderly, with healthy youths being a risk mostly as carriers who might infect the aforementioned.